Embracing your financial turning point

 Key tax and planning strategies to consider early

-These pre-scheduled stock sale plans help employees and insiders to pre-determine stock sales within a specified period (typically 6–12 months) to manage compliance and reduce the risk of insider trading accusations.
+A 10b5-1 plan allows company insiders to schedule future stock sales according to a written plan established in advance.
+These plans are often used by executives, employees and directors who may have access to material nonpublic information.
 A 10b5-1 plan can be a strategic component of your liquidity approach, giving you control over when to sell shares while addressing compliance concerns.
 In high-tax states like California, a 10b5-1 plan can also bring predictability to your cash flow and potentially improve tax outcomes.

 Qualified Small Business Stock (QSBS)